FA Cup draw: Liverpool will face either Bristol City or Shrewsbury in next round

 Former West Ham manager Slaven Bilic will take his West Brom side to the London Stadium.

-Arsenal or Leeds will travel to Bournemouth while an all-Premier League showdown sees Norwich head to Burnley.
+After victory over Leeds on Monday night, Arsenalwill travel to Bournemouth while an all-Premier League showdown sees Norwich head to Burnley.

 Sheffield will migrate to London for the weekend after United were drawn at Millwall while Wednesday landed QPR.